crate/cratedb-toolkit/README.md

 ### Details

-> The `retention_policies` database table is also stored within CrateDB.
+> The retention policy database table is also stored within CrateDB.

-By default, the `ext` schema is used for that, so the effective full-qualified database table name is `"ext"."retention_policies"`.
+By default, the `ext` schema is used for that, so the effective full-qualified database table name is `"ext"."retention_policy"`.
 It is configurable by using the `--schema` command-line option, or the `CRATEDB_EXT_SCHEMA` environment variable.